| Excerpts from Must Read Books & Articles on

 Poem by Father (1972).
 One Sunday morning when I was a boy, my father came out of his

 office and handed me a poem.
-It was about a honeybee counselling a flea to flee a doggy
+It was about a honeybee counseling a flea to flee a doggy

 and see the sea.
 The barbiturates my father took to regulate his emotions made him